Marvin Mandel: Personal life

-Mandel married the former Barbara Oberfeld (his first wife) on June 8, 1941, at age 22 and later had two children, Gary and Ellen.
+Mandel married Barbara Oberfeld (his first wife) on June 8, 1941, at age 22 and later had two children, Gary and Ellen.
 Mandel announced through his press office on July 3, 1973, that he was leaving his wife of 32 years to marry the woman he loved, Jeanne Blackistone Dorsey.
-In 1974, after temporarily moving out of the governor's mansion into a small Annapolis apartment and separating from his first wife, Mandel later obtained a decree of divorce from Barbara, who had remained in the mansion and attempted to continue to act as "First Lady" and maintain a domestic life.
-After finally coming to a legal and domestic agreement, the first Mrs. Mandel left and moved to her own quarters.
-Thereafter the governor soon married Dorsey, who occasionally entertained and performed some official functions as "First Lady" of the State in the later Mandel administration.
-The second Mrs. Mandel died October 6, 2001, after 27 years of marriage to Mr. Mandel.
+In 1974, after temporarily moving out of the governor's mansion into a small Annapolis apartment and separating from his first wife, Mandel later obtained a decree of divorce from Oberfeld, who had remained in the mansion and attempted to continue to act as "First Lady" and maintain a domestic life.
+After finally coming to a legal and domestic agreement, Oberfeld left and moved to her own quarters.
+Thereafter, Mandel soon married Dorsey, who occasionally entertained and performed some official functions as "First Lady" of the State in the later Mandel administration.
+Dorsey died on October 6, 2001, after 27 years of marriage to Mandel.

 Mandel lived briefly in Arnold, Maryland, and lived and practiced law in Annapolis.